Anything can happen in the USA. Even for a mail order company to sell a hovercraft alongside office gadgets, furniture and accessories.

 Why aren't hovercrafts as common in real life as they are in movies and cartoons?

-One possible reason could be that they are difficult to control and require a lot of energy to operate: engineers are focusing on more sustainable and cost-effective forms of transport for everyday use.
+One possible reason could be that they are difficult to control and require a lot of energy to operate: engineers are focusing on more sustainable and economical forms of transportation for everyday use.

 Despite this, nothing will stop me from pricking up my ears when I see oneespecially if it's like this.

-If you are still worried about knowing how much it costs, I immediately dissuade you: on the website by Hammacher Schlemmer the bar is set at $190.000.
-If you have a boat license and you're crazy, take a seat.
+If you are still worried about knowing how much it costs, I immediately dissuade you: on the website by Hammacher Schlemmer the bar is set at 190.000 dollars.
+If you have a boating license and are crazy, go ahead.
 And send me a postcard!